23W-GBAC/Jokestevens/README.md

 The industry, as a whole, faces inefficiencies and underutilization of resources due to the inability to gain insights beneath the surface of products, processes, and data.
 The integration of imaging technologies, including magnetic resonance imaging, with artificial intelligence is a key strategy employed to overcome these challenges.
 This approach enables the generation of novel insights and offers solutions to the most complex problems faced by customers.
 The primary product developed in this context focuses on the classification of chicken eggs before hatching.
 By doing so, billions of eggs that would otherwise go to waste are repurposed for use as food, showcasing a commitment to sustainability and resource optimization.
+In response to assertions that the approach is not groundbreaking, it is acknowledged that magnetic resonance imaging (MRI) is indeed not a new technology.
+The familiarity of many individuals with MRIs in hospital settings attests to the technology's potential.
+However, the prevailing limitation lies in its high cost, predominantly restricting its use to clinical applications.

+The organization utilizes artificial intelligence to develop affordable, rapid, and adaptable MRI solutions.
+By shifting the focus from generating images for human interpretation to producing data for algorithms, the approach broadens the scope for various applications.
+An illustrative example is its implementation in the poultry industry.